Skip to content

 Humans and agents inspect the same bundle through dashboards, API, CLI, or MCP.

-API, CLI, and MCP expose the same workflows.
-No important capability is dashboard-only.
+API, CLI, and MCP expose the same capture, inspect, and resolve flow.

 Every interface, same capabilities